', windowPtr, text [

 command allows to select among different text rendering engines with different

-Type 0 is the fast OS specific text renderer: No unicode support, no
+Type 0 is the legacy OS specific text renderer: On Linux this is implemented as

-Type 1 is the OS specific high quality renderer: Slower, but supports unicode,
+Type 1 is the high quality renderer: It supports unicode, anti-aliasing, and

 This function doesn't provide support for text layout.
 Use the higher level